oscarplatoon/cloud9-setup/README.md

 # AWS Cloud9 Instructions

 For our students on Windows, we have a separate setup for you using AWS's Cloud9.
-Instead of going through virtualization, messing with Bios, and praying that things work, we're going to be fully browser based with AWS's Cloud9.
-If you haven't already done so you will need to [Create an AWS Account](https://portal.aws.amazon.com/billing/signup#/start) or go ahead an [Sign In to the Console](https://signin.aws.amazon.com) by clicking the button in the top right corner of the navigation bar.
+Instead of going through virtualization, messing with Bios, and praying that things work, our IDE will be fully browser based with AWS's Cloud9.
+We estimate that your usage of AWS for Code Platoon will amount to around $20/month- you are responsible for the cost.
+To get started, please sign in or sign up for an [AWS Account](https://portal.aws.amazon.com/billing/signup#/start).

 1. After successfully creating your account or signing in you want to Sign in to the [AWS Console](https://aws.amazon.com/console/).
 This is your dashboard to access any of the AWS Services.